 President, Illinois American Water

-Justin Ladner is president of Illinois American Water, the largest investor-owned water utility in the state, providing water and/or wastewater services to approximately 1.3 million people.
-In this role, Ladner reinforces and strengthens customer, regulatory and local government relationships, drives operational and financial results and is the principal external contact for American Water in Illinois.
+Rebecca Losli is President of Illinois American Water, the largest investor-owned water utility in Illinois, providing water and/or wastewater services to approximately 1.3 million people.
+In this role, Losli reinforces and strengthens customer, regulatory and local government relationships, drives operational and financial results and is the principal external contact for Illinois American Water.

 President/CEO, Nicor Gas